ubc-provenance/PIDSMaker/settings/ten-minute-install.md

 ## Docker Install

-1. If not installed, install Docker following the [steps from the official site](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+1. If not installed, install Docker following the [steps from the official site](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and [avoid using sudo](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 2. Then, install dependencies for CUDA support with Docker: